Sign Up To Get Our...

 Every summer, skilled sakabukuro specialists repeatedly applied fermented persimmon juice (kakishibu) onto the sturdy sakabukuro to infuse the bags with its natural strengthening agents and antibacterial properties.
 Repeating this process many times over the years caused sakabukuro's cotton fabric to gradually transform in appearance and texture into something that resembled variegated brown leather.

-Sakabukuro Textile Collection
+Sakabukuro Collection

 Komebukuro Rice Bags